iptch/2024-fall-architectural-katas/ADR/ADR-016-matches-published-as-events.md

 Accepted

 ## Context:
-Matches status changes are key events that influence many conponents of the system.
-Therefore we put them asynchronously into a topic allowing for loose coupling.
+Matches status changes are key events that influence use-cases in many parts of the system.
-Also extensions for notification or other services is very easy to do.
+With synchronous communication, the whole system is strongly coupled leading to bad fault-tolerance.
+We mitigate this by creating a event-queue to allow for asynchronous communication between these use cases.

 ## Decision:

 ## Consequences:
+- Technology decision: shared queues / event streaming

+### Strengthened characteristics:
+- Fault-tolerance
+- Evolvability
+- Performance
+- Scalability

+### Weakened characteristics:
+- Testability
+- Simplicity